eduvpn/documentation/API.md

 Obtaining an access token from any of the instances listed in the discovery file is enough and can then be used at all the instances.
-Typically the user has the ability to obtain only an access token at one of the listed instances, because only there they have an account, so the user MUST choose first which of the instances they have an account at.
+Typically the user has the ability to obtain only an access token at one of the listed instances, because only there they have an account, so the user MUST obtain an access token at that instance.

 This is a bit messy from a UX perspective, as the user does not necessarily know for which instance they have an account.
 In case of eduVPN this will most